The Ideal Japan Itinerary 14 Days

 If you are traveling back to Osaka or Tokyo on day 15 be aware of when you activate your JR Pass, since it is only valid for 14 days.
 You will be better off waiting an extra day at the beginning to activate it so it will cover your more expensive train ride on day 15.

 I hope that this itinerary has helped you out a bit more to prepare you for 14 days in Japan.
 The country is filled with just so much to see and do, and I am hoping this guide has made it a bit easier for you to figure it all out.
-Head over to the Japan itineraries and guides page to check out some more helpful posts, and feel free to comment below with any questions!
+Head over to the Japan itineraries and guides page to check out some more helpful posts, especially if you are thinking of maybe taking a 10 day Japan trip or 7 day Japan trip instead.
+And feel free to comment below with any questions!
 Have fun out there and safe travels!